Beringia: Refugium

 Analysis at Chukotka on the Siberian edge of the land bridge indicated that from c.
 57,000 YBP (MIS 3 to MIS 2) the environment was wetter and colder than the steppe–tundra to the east and west, with warming in parts of Beringia from c.
 15,000 YBP.
 These changes provided the most likely explanation for mammal migrations after c.
 15,000 YBP, as the warming provided increased forage for browsers and mixed feeders.
-Beringia did not block the movement of most dry steppe-adapted large species such as saiga antelope, woolly mammoth, and caballid horses.
-However, from the west, the woolly rhino went no further east than the Anadyr River, and from the east North American camels, the American kiang-like equids, the short-faced bear, bonnet-headed muskoxen, and American badger did not travel west.
 At the beginning of the Holocene, some mesic habitat-adapted species left the refugium and spread westward into what had become tundra-vegetated northern Asia and eastward into northern North America.

 The latest emergence of the land bridge was c.
 70,000 years ago.
 However, from c.
-24,000 YBP the Laurentide Ice Sheet fused with the Cordilleran Ice Sheet, which blocked gene flow between Beringia (and Eurasia) and continental North America.
+24,000 YBP the Laurentide ice sheet fused with the Cordilleran ice sheet; this event allowed gene flow between Beringia (and Eurasia) and continental North America.
 The Yukon corridor opened between the receding ice sheets c.
 13,000 YBP, and this once again allowed gene flow between Eurasia and continental North America until the land bridge was finally closed by rising sea levels c.
 10,000 YBP.
 During the Holocene, many mesic-adapted species left the refugium and spread eastward and westward, while at the same time the forest-adapted species spread with the forests up from the south.
-The arid adapted species were reduced to minor habitats or became extinct.
+The arid-adapted species were reduced to minor habitats or became extinct.

-Beringia constantly transformed its ecosystem as the changing climate affected the environment, determining which plants and animals were able to survive.
+The ecosystem of Beringia changed as the changing climate affected the environment, and thus determined which plants and animals were able to survive.
 The land mass could be a barrier as well as a bridge: during colder periods, glaciers advanced and precipitation levels dropped.
 During warmer intervals, clouds, rain and snow altered soils and drainage patterns.
 Fossil remains show that spruce, birch and poplar once grew beyond their northernmost range today, indicating that there were periods when the climate was warmer and wetter.
 The environmental conditions were not homogenous in Beringia.
 Recent stable isotope studies of woolly mammoth bone collagen demonstrate that western Beringia (Siberia) was colder and drier than eastern Beringia (Alaska and Yukon), which was more ecologically diverse.

 Grey wolves suffered a species-wide population bottleneck (reduction) approximately 25,000 YBP during the Last Glacial Maximum.
-This was followed by a single population of modern wolves expanding out of their Beringia refuge to repopulate the wolf's former range, replacing the remaining Late Pleistocene wolf populations across Eurasia and North America.
+This was followed by a single population of modern wolves expanding out of their Beringia refuge to repopulate the wolf's former range, replacing the remaining Pleistocene wolf populations across Eurasia and North America.
 The extinct pine species Pinus matthewsii has been described from Pliocene sediments in the Yukon areas of the refugium.